FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 sbt run -Dhttp.port=9665
 ```

 You will also need a client.
-Start a fishnet client for play against the machine:
+Start a fishnet client for play against the machine (requires a recent [Rust toolchain](https://rustup.rs/) to build from source, [alternatives](https://github.com/niklasf/fishnet#readme)):

 ```sh
 git clone --recursive https://github.com/niklasf/fishnet.git